EvolBioInf/mapro/README.md

 ## Run Full Analysis

 We make markers and primers for all prokaryotes in `list.txt`.

 `$ bash ../scripts/driver.sh -n ../data/neidb < ../data/list.txt`

+We can use hashes, `#`, to comment out lines in `list.txt`.
 To check the primers, we run

-`$ bash ../scripts/driver.sh -n ../data/neidb -b <blastDb> < ../data/list.txt`
+`$ bash ../scripts/driver.sh -n ../data/neidb -c -b <blastDb> < ../data/list.txt`

 We use `nt` as our database for checking primers.
 This makes checking slow, and it might be a good idea to check only primers for organisms